FUNDAMENTALS OF SENATE COMMITTEES

 In Camera Meetings

-Committees are authorized to hold meetings in camera (i.e., meetings from which the public is excluded) when the agenda deals with one of the following items:
+Committees are authorized to hold meetings in camera (i.e., meetings which are not held in public) when the agenda deals with one of the following items:

 All portions of a committee meeting not dealing with one of the above subjects must be in public.
 For example, while a committee may discuss a budget as a draft agenda item in camera, the adoption of the budget must occur in public.
 Similarly, while a committee may discuss draft observations to append to a bill in camera, clause-by-clause consideration of the bill must take place in public.